The Geography (Exeter) Ethics Committee

 Research Ethics Applications (Exeter)

 The same ethics application process is used for all MRes and PhD projects, and for postdoctoral and staff research in both human and physical Geography.
 Ethics processes for research undertaken as part of taught undergraduate and master’s courses are normally organised by the module convenor and you should consult your module handbook for further information.
 In each case, it is the responsibility of the person carrying out the research to ensure that the appropriate processes for ethical approval are completed before starting any empirical data collection.

 Ethical approval cannot be given once a study has started.
 Please note that failure to complete the required ethical approvals in advance of research is considered research misconduct and may incur significant penalties from university exam boards, from research funders, and in some cases may raise legal issues for researchers.
 The penalties for students are detailed in individual course handbooks.

 Undergraduate, Master and PhD students should consult their research advisor for advice on ethical approval processes.
 Members of staff are encouraged to discuss ethics approval processes with their research group lead or members of the Geography Ethics Committee.

 The Geography Ethics Committee is unable to approve research involving NHS patients, staff, data or facilities; UK Social Care organisations or service users; adults without the capacity to consent; work with the prison service, offenders or those on probation; participants who are members of the Armed Forces; research with a clinical trials design; and research involving harms to animals.
 These require external review by nationally recognised and independent research ethics committees.
-If your proposed research involves these groups, please consult the chair of the Geography Ethics Committee, or contact Gail Seymour of the University Ethics Committee for further advice.
+If your proposed research involves these groups, please consult the chair of the Geography Ethics Committee, or contact the University Research Ethics and Governance team for further advice.